storj/docs/app/(docs)/object-mount/linux/advanced/loading/page.md

 You can use Object Mount on Kubernetes clusters with the Object Mount Kubernetes CSI Driver.

-Refer to the User Guide article: [Kubernetes CSI Driver](docId:zohm4zeXohpae9ga).
+Refer to the Advanced Guide article: [Kubernetes CSI Driver](docId:zohm4zeXohpae9ga).

 ## With Sylabs Singularity